only-cliches/snap-db/README.md

   </a>
 </p>

 SnapDB is a pure javascript persistent key-value store that provides ordered mapping from keys to string values.
 Data is persisted to disk using a Log Structure Merge Tree (LSM Tree) inspired by LevelDB / RocksDB.
+SnapDB has 100% API compatibility with LevelDB & RocksDB and also includes additional functionality.

 Uses synchronous filesystem methods to exclusively perform append writes to disk, this puts the performance of SnapDB near the theoretical maximum write performance for ACID compliant javascript databases.